Video Monetization

 A woman smiles in front of her computer while choosing a membership pricing strategy.

+The better option is to create your own live stream platform and find your own advertisers.
 Partner with brands you already have a working relationship with.
 Ask them to submit a short clip that you play at certain durations throughout the live stream.

 Earn extra revenue for your creator business with live streaming

 In fact, finding sponsorships and promoting affiliate products is the easy part.
-The key to making money in the long run is to establish strong relationships with your viewers—AKA, the people who make monetization possible.
+The key to making money in the long run is to establish strong relationships with your viewers — AKA, the people who make monetization possible.

-As Stream Scheme’s Chris Grayson summarizes: “Viewers can quickly discern between genuine recommendations and promotional content.
+As Stream Scheme’s Chris Grayson summarizes:

-“Build a strong rapport with your audience by consistently providing valuable insights, interacting with them, and only promoting products and services you truly believe in.
+“Viewers can quickly discern between genuine recommendations and promotional content.
+Build a strong rapport with your audience by consistently providing valuable insights, interacting with them, and only promoting products and services you truly believe in.
 Remember that your audience’s trust is your most valuable asset.”

-Make money live streaming FAQs
+Make money live streaming FAQ

 Is it realistic to make money streaming?

 If you want to own your audience and revenue away from the fear of demonization, Uscreen is one of the best live streaming platforms to monetize.
-Creators can build their own website, create an online community around their streams, and process payments—all in one platform.
+Creators can build their own website, create an online community around their streams, and process payments — all in one platform.

 How much money can you make from streaming?